Frankdiazw/Bikesharing/README.md

 ### **Checkout Times**

+For this result, the graph of number of trips by duration show that the vast majority of trips taken on Citi Bike bikes are under an hour in length.

+Like it was mentioned above, the majority of customers turned to be male, it can be seen also in the graph that the male gender outcomes the other genders.

 ![](https://github.com/Frankdiazw/Bikesharing/blob/main/Images/Checkout_times.png)

 Figure 4.
 Line Graph of the check out times for user and gender.

 ### **Trips by Weekday for Each Hour**

+As mentioned above, the peak hours for the rides were at 5:00 p.m. and 6:00 p.m. respectively.
+In this heat map, we can also observe that the darkest squares are reflected at 5:00 p.m. and 6:00 p.m., more specifically on Thursdays and later on Tuesdays.

 ![](https://github.com/Frankdiazw/Bikesharing/blob/main/Images/Trips_by_weekday_per_hour.png)

 Figure 5.
 Heatmap of the trips in each weekday per hour.

+The map is now divided by male and female, and almost the same results are reflected as the previous heat map, only this time the dark color is reflected a little less in the women's heat map, this is due to that they consumed less service.

 ![](https://github.com/Frankdiazw/Bikesharing/blob/main/Images/Trips_by_weekday_per_hour_gender.png)

 Figure 6.
 Heatmap of the trips by gender per hour during a weekday.

 ### **User Trips by Gender by Weekday**

+In the same way, another heat map was created again, and this time they were divided by subscribers and customers.
+Almost the same results can be observed.
+For Des Moines (215,636 habitants), somewhat similar results are expected, only that the heat maps should be a little clearer, since fewer people live in that city than in New York (8,419 million habitants).

 ![](https://github.com/Frankdiazw/Bikesharing/blob/main/Images/User_trips_by_gender_by_weekday.png)